 “Maisy!
 Please, come back.”

 She turned around and then kept walking, she was in tears again.
+She looked betrayed.
 Stupid fucking Slytherins.
 I ran to catch up with him and pulled on her arm.
 She freaked out.

 “Get off of me, Sirius!”

 “Maisy, Maisy, calm down!
 It’s only me.”
 I was just trying to reassure myself.
 Her big brown eyes were swimming with tears.
 I grabbed her other arm, though she tried to protest and pulled her into my chest, hugging her tight until she fell limp and dissolved into the epitome of sorrow.
 I clung to her waist for support.
 Even I felt ill.
 Felt bad.
 This was my fault.

 “This was my fault.”

 “No, no it wasn’t.
 I’m sorry.”
 Maisy said, wiping her eyes and pushing me off of her.
 “This is my fault.
 I shouldn’t have accepted your help.”

 She looked up into my eyes and her lip trembled, “I knew this would happen.”She walked away, up the grand staircase and into the Gryffindor common room.
 I watched from the third level, not believing what had happened.
 Everything had been perfect.
 Maisy had been getting there.
 And now, she was gone.

 I walked up to the Common Room dejectedly and was attacked by Lily as soon as the door swung open.

 “What did you do?
 WHAT DID YOU DO?!”
 Lily cried vehemently.
 She had tears in her eyes too.
 What was it with girls today?

 “My best friend has just gone up to bed in tears at half past four in the afternoon!
 And I left her with you!
 You don’t get it do you?
 She’s the most precious thing to me.
 She’s like my sister.
 How dare you hurt her!”